 Comments of the Statutory Finance Officer

 There are no direct financial implications of this report.
-Monitoring of the various grants and funding for Climate Emergency form part of the regular capital and revenue budget monitoring. .
+Monitoring of the various grants and funding for Climate Emergency form part of the regular capital and revenue budget monitoring.

 Comments of the Monitoring Officer